Cxpher/Era/admin_oracle/admin_oracle.rst

 #.
 In **Era**, select **Databases** from the dropdown menu and **Sources** from the lefthand menu.

 #.
-Click into your *Alias*\ _proddb, this will take you back into the Database Summary page.
+Click into your *Alias*\ _proddb.
+This will take you back into the Database Summary page.
 This page provides summary details of the Database, Database Server VM, Time Machine & relevant Profiles used to provision.

 |